apache/nuttx/configs/compal_e86/README.txt

 compal_e86
 ==========

 This directory contains the board support for compal e86 phones.
+This port is tested on the following phone:

+* motorola c139 (compal e86) with flash configuration

 This port is based on patches contributed by Denis Carikli for both the compal e99 and e88.
 At the time of initial check-in, the following phones